 Why everyone needs a VPN in Russia in 2023

 There are numerous reasons why people in Russia need a VPN.
 In fact, many of these reasons have only gotten more urgent over the past few months with the conflict in Ukraine and wide-scale online censorship.
-Here are the top reasons for using a VPN in Russia:
+Here are the top reasons for using a VPN in Russia.
+To:

-- Unblock websites – To access social media and news websites from inside Russia, you will need a VPN.
-We already see that Facebook, Twitter, and some news websites are blocked — and this will probably get worse in the months ahead.
+- Access social media – Russia blocks access to many Western social media sites.
+To access those sites from inside Russia, you will need to connect to a VPN server outside of Russia.
+We already see that Facebook, Twitter, and some news websites are blocked — and more sites will surely be blocked over time.
 By connecting to a VPN server outside Russia, you will have easy access to all websites and media.

-- Online privacy – Free speech is under attack in Russia (and much of the rest of the world).
-Speaking out online can also get you arrested.
+- Speak freely – Free speech is under attack in Russia (and much of the rest of the world).
+Speaking out online there can get you arrested.
 However, by using a VPN when you go online, your IP address and location will be concealed and you will have a lot more privacy.
 But you still need to be smart.

-- Online security – A VPN will add an extra layer of encryption and security to your internet connection.
+- Be secure – A VPN will add an extra layer of encryption and security to your internet connection.
 You’ll want to use a VPN whenever you go online, particularly when accessing the internet through public wireless locations that can be exploited by hackers.
 A VPN is again the solution.

 How to pay for a VPN in Russia

 Before we discuss the top VPNs for Russia, we need to discuss payment options.
 Right now, this is a challenge.
-In March, Visa and Mastercard announced they are suspending operations in Russia.
+Last year, Visa and Mastercard announced they were suspending operations in Russia.
 Additionally, UnionPay, which is based in China, has also suspended operations in Russia.
 This creates some payment difficulties.